Ago95Dev/SA-ADR/prototype/state-manager/readme.md

 ## Data Ingestion

-The microservice consumes data from multiple Kafka topics, each representing different data sources in the city:
+The microservice consumes data from multiple Kafka topics, each representing different data sources in the city.
+Topics are partitioned by district to enable parallel processing and align with the role-based access model.

-**Kafka Topics:**
+**Kafka Topics (Partitioned by District):**
-- `sensors.environmental` - PM2.5, noise, air quality sensors
+- `sensors.environmental` - PM2.5, noise, air quality sensors (partitioned by districtId)
-- `sensors.traffic` - Traffic cameras, vehicle counters, parking occupancy
+- `sensors.traffic` - Traffic cameras, vehicle counters, parking occupancy (partitioned by districtId)
-- `buildings.occupancy` - Building occupancy, HVAC, energy consumption
+- `buildings.occupancy` - Building occupancy, HVAC, energy consumption (partitioned by districtId)
-- `buildings.sensors` - Temperature, humidity, water, security sensors
+- `buildings.sensors` - Temperature, humidity, water, security sensors (partitioned by districtId)
-- `weather.stations` - Weather readings from distributed stations
+- `weather.stations` - Weather readings from distributed stations (partitioned by districtId)
+- `traffic.graph` - Road segment traffic conditions and incidents (partitioned by districtId)

+**City-Wide Topics (No Partitioning):**
-- `transport.gps` - Real-time bus and vehicle GPS locations
+- `transport.gps` - Real-time bus and vehicle GPS locations (cross-district)
 - `transport.stations` - Metro and transit station data
-- `emergency.incidents` - Emergency service incidents and responses
+- `emergency.incidents` - Emergency service incidents and responses (cross-district)

-- `traffic.graph` - Road segment traffic conditions and incidents
+**Partition Strategy:**
+Each message includes a `districtId` field used as the partition key.
+This ensures:
+- Messages for the same district are processed in order by the same consumer
+- District-level state updates maintain consistency
+- Parallel processing of different districts without coordination overhead

 ## State Reconstruction and Incremental Updates